JustinianErdmier/Xdebug3SetupWithDocker/README.md

 Before you finalize the installation and rebuild your container, if you use docker-compose, jump to Step 1.5 first, and then come back.

-Final step is to rebuild the container.
+The final step is to rebuild the container.
 In the Terminal, navigate to the directory of your **docker-compose.yml** file, and execute `docker up -d --build`.
 This will safely rebuild your containers to include any changes you made, without wiping any data (i.e., it won't delete your databases if you have a SQL container).

 ### Step 1.5: Docker Compose
 Ensure your **docker-compose.yml** file is correct.
 If you added the property ***ports:*** to your **php-fpm** section, go ahead and remove it.
 Xdebug does not require any special configuration within the **docker-compose.yml** file to work.